 In addition to employees' salaries and wages, employers are required to pay superannuation contributions on behalf of all eligible employees.
 This compulsory contribution is called the superannuation guarantee.
 The definition of employee for this purpose includes certain contractors.
-The minimum contribution from 1 July 2014 is 9.5% of each eligible employee's earnings base (usually their ordinary time earnings) and must be paid within 28 days after the end of each calendar quarter.
+The minimum contribution is calculated with reference to each eligible employee's earnings base (usually their ordinary time earnings) and must be paid within 28 days after the end of each calendar quarter.
+There is no minimum earnings amount.
 Employers must also provide employees with a choice of superannuation fund.

 Employers are generally required to pay superannuation contributions for employees if they are:

 Under 18 years old, you pay it if they work more than 30 hours in a week and note that earnings amount is not relevant